gengshan-y/handProj/README.md

-# Multi-Hands Tracking by multiple object tracking and pose estimation
+# Multi-person Pose Tracking
-This is the batch version of multi-hands tracking C++ code.
+This is the batch version of multi-person pose tracking C++ code.

 We used *faster-rcnn* to detect objects.
 We used *HOG+SVM* to obtain appearance similarity and *Kalman filter* to model motion dynamics.
 Summing up the scores from appearance model and motion model, we associate detections to tracking objects.
-Then [*Convulutional Pose Machines*](https://github.com/shihenw/convolutional-pose-machines-release) was used to estimate wrist postions.
+Then [*Convulutional Pose Machines*](https://github.com/shihenw/convolutional-pose-machines-release) was used to estimate joint (currently wrist) postions.

 ## Features
 - concurrency by pthreads mutex